wyattj37/new-blog/content/posts/FTD.md

 ]
 math = true
 +++
-Turning a light-hearted, fun drinking game into a math problem.
+Turning a light-hearted game into a math problem.

 <!--more-->
 # Overview of the Game